 Beyond the technical issues, selfies lack social context.
 They are often taken in a bathroom or a car, which are not aspirational settings.
 They fail to tell a story about who you are or what you love to do.

 A winning photo lineup has variety and tells a compelling story.
-It's not just about having good Tinder pictures; it's about having the right pictures.
+It's not just about having good Tinder pictures.
+It's about having the right pictures.

 - The Clear Headshot: Your first picture.
 Just you, from the chest up, smiling, making eye contact with the camera.
 No sunglasses, no hats.
 Good lighting is non-negotiable.